tmaquaponics/tmaquaponics.github.io/index.md

 ---

 Welcome to the Tank-Mates Aquaponics website.
 A website about fishkeeping and aquaponics.
-You can also find all our posts below.
+You can find all our posts below.
 For business inquiries you can reach us at <strong>tankmatesaquaponics@gmail.com</strong>.

 ### All Posts